wheeleruniverse/infrastructure-registry/README.md

 A curated collection of reusable AWS Infrastructure as Code (IaC) templates and automation tools.
 This repository serves as a reference library for common AWS infrastructure components, enterprise baselines, and architectural patterns.

+> **⚠️ IMPORTANT DISCLAIMER**: Never deploy infrastructure code that you do not fully understand.
+These templates are provided as educational references and may not reflect the latest AWS best practices or service updates.
+Always consult current AWS documentation, review all code thoroughly, and test in non-production environments before applying any resources to production systems.
+I make no guarantees about the currency, accuracy, or suitability of these templates for your specific use case.

 ## Overview

 This repository focuses on **reusable AWS infrastructure templates and patterns** rather than complete project implementations.
 It contains modular, production-ready AWS components including CloudFormation templates, CDK constructs, and Go-based automation functions.